African countries devastated by climate changeLast Update：2020/02/28

 Angola, a country in the southwestern part of the African continent, is currently facing the most serious drought in over 30 years.
 More than 2.8 million people are in need of humanitarian assistance, including about 85,000 malnourished children.
 As most of the locals are farmers and lack other sources of income, some children have been forced to drop out of school, or even married off in exchange for food for their families, leading to social problems such as child labour and child marriage.

 In Angola, the severe drought has made life very difficult.
 Many girls in rural areas had to drop out of school and are even turning to prostitution to provide food for their families.

 Zimbabwe is also facing severe food crises.
 In December last year, the country experienced high temperatures but received no rain at all.
 According to forecasts, over five million people are projected to become food insecure this April.
 This will likely lead to further inflation, making it impossible for the locals to afford food and leaving their livelihoods in jeopardy.

 The drought has caused crops to fail.
 This family in Zimbabwe used to grow crops and keep goats, but now they had to sell all of their goats to buy food.

 World Vision’s Response

-* World Vision partner with World Food Programme to distribute food aid in South Sudan, Uganda, Somalia and Kenya.
+* World Vision partners with World Food Programme to distribute food aid in Somalia, Kenya and South Sudan.